bananabrann/traders-of-the-north/docs/planning.md

 ## Game
 Purpose: The main component for the game

+A variable needs to define...
+- [ ] Bag of possible pieces
+- [ ] Base runes on reset or new game

 The game state should keep track of...
 - [ ] User viking's first and last name
 - [ ] Opponent viking's first and last name